IC Speaks5 Mins Read

-All wars have more losers than winners, but in my opinion a trade war doesn’t have any winners at all.
-Markets have been roiled over the past week after POTUS tweets and the following Chinese retaliation with tariffs on US imports that was announced on Monday.
+All wars have more losers than winners, but in my opinion, a trade war doesn’t have any winners at all.
+Markets have been roiled over the past week after POTUS tweets and the following Chinese retaliation with tariffs on US imports that were announced on Monday.
 Uber IPO flailing at -17.6% since its IPO last week doesn’t help sentiment, as I am reading some commentaries that this was it for the IPO market and Private Equity.
-Lot of people are wondering, where are we going to go now from here?
+A lot of people are wondering, where are we going to go now from here?

 In my update last week, I said that I am more in the camp of ‘Sell in May‘ and I was a bit surprised myself how quickly this turned out now.
 In situations like this, I like to pause for a moment and determine where we are:

 The US economy, in particular, has been in a late-cycle expansion.
 Tight employment, low inflation, but some signs of weakening in early indicators like PMI.
 And let’s face it, yesterdays close at 2811 in S&P is exactly where we were already in Jan 2018.
 So the stoic soul might just say that ‘The Market’ hasn’t done anything at all in the last 15-16months.
 It is the volatility in between that we are afraid of.